Fellowship-of-the-Link/tftmap/project/Project plan.md

 ### Phase 3: Full launch
 The site is promoted by all contributors.

-Details TBD.
+Details TBD, but it will almost certainly involve implementing some of the improvements resulting from Phase 2.

-Optionally (*this may be outside project scope, could come later*):

-Add a system allowing non Obsidian / GitHub users to
+Optionally (*this may be outside Edition 1 scope, could come later*): add a system allowing non Obsidian / GitHub users to
 * submit their profile
 * add tools and technique files
 * provide scores

-### Plan the next project

-We should have plenty of ideas...
+## Future editions

+The idea of having "editions" of the map emerged when we considered that at some point we may need to revise the dimensions we use (see [[How we measure thinking tools]]).

+If we *do* revise these dimensions after Phase 1, the data provided by early adopters would need to be manually updated.
+We see that as  representing a new edition.

 ---